 - at the Museum of Latin American Art (Molaa), Long Beach

 Help inspire the next generation of opera audiences and artists!

-Reserve your performance with Dr. Kevin St. Clair, Associate Director of Engagement, at 562.432.5934 or via email here.
+Reserve your performance with Amanda Boudreau, Interim Engagement & Education Manager, at 562.432.5934 or via email here.

 HELP BRING OPERA AND THE ARTS INTO SCHOOLS!